munificent/craftinginterpreters/book/global-variables.md

 ^code op-return (1 before, 1 after)

-When the VM only compiled and evaluated a single expression, we had some temporary code in <span name="return">`OP_RETURN`</span> to output the value.
-Now that we have statements and `print` we don't need that anymore.
-We're one step closer to the complete implementation of clox.
+When the VM only compiled and evaluated a single expression, we had some temporary code in `OP_RETURN` to output the value.
+Now that we have statements and `print`, we don't need that anymore.
+We're one <span name="return">step</span> closer to the complete implementation of clox.

 <aside name="return">